-Natural question comes, whether there would be any changes in the thermodynamic probabilities if we take the alternative initial condition, that, initially the two-level system (atom/molecule) was at the upper level (i.e. $P_{1}(0)=0$, $P_{2}(0)=1$) like that in Eqn. (\ref{eqn:2}).
-Rabi flopping frequency would not certainly change under this alternation.
-However, some of the results would change, e.g. $P_{2\rightarrow1}(t)$ would be changed to $P_{1\rightarrow2}(t)$ and vice versa, $R(t)$ would be changed to $-R(t)$, an additional term $\text{e}^{-At-2|R(0)|f_{\omega_\gamma}(t)}$ would have to be added to the r.h.s. of $P_2(t)$ in Eqn. (\ref{eqn:13})\footnote{An additional term $\text{e}^{-At-2|R(0)|g_{\omega_\gamma}(t)}$ would have to be added to the r.h.s. of $P_2(t)$ in Eqn. (\ref{eqn:13a}).}, \textit{etc}.
+A question naturally arises: whether there would be any change in the occupation probabilities if we take an alternative initial condition such that initially the two-level system (atom/molecule) is at the upper level (i.e., $P_{1}(0)=0$, $P_{2}(0)=1$) like that in Eq.~(\ref{eqn:2}).
+The Rabi flopping frequency would not certainly change under this alternation.
+However, some of the results would change, e.g., $P_{2\rightarrow1}(t)$ would be changed to $P_{1\rightarrow2}(t)$ and vice versa, $R(t)$ would be changed to $-R(t)$, an additional term $\text{e}^{-At-2|R(0)|f_{\omega_\gamma}(t)}$ would have to be added to the r.h.s. of Eq.~(\ref{eqn:13})~\footnote{An additional term $\text{e}^{-At-2|R(0)|g_{\omega_\gamma}(t)}$ would have to be added to the r.h.s. of $P_2(t)$ in Eq.~(\ref{eqn:13a}).}, \textit{etc}.
 The two solid lines both in FIG. \ref{fig2} and FIG. \ref{fig2a} would intersect once keeping their individual tails unaltered.